phelipetls/blog/content/posts/surprising-react-bug/index.md

 In light of this, **I don't think it's fair to say this is a React bug**.

 It sure is an application bug, but it's not React's fault.
-The problem is that there more than a single source of truth controlling the `open` state, which is to ask for trouble.
+The problem is that there are more than a single source of truth controlling the `open` state, which is asking for trouble.

 In fact, all of this suggested to me that it would still happen in vanilla JavaScript.
 And indeed it does: